 New Zealand is the perfect place to bring up children.

-It’s stable, peaceful and safer than just about anywhere else in the world – in fact we're the fourth safest country in the world, according to the 2015 Global Peace Index.
+It’s stable, peaceful and safer than just about anywhere else in the world – in fact we're the second safest country in the world, according to the 2017 Global Peace Index.

 76% of expat parents living in New Zealand felt that their “offspring are more healthy living in New Zealand” according to HSBC’s 2015 Expat Explorer survey.
 Nearly three in five agreed that they personally had become more physically active since their move.
 They’re among the reasons expats rated New Zealand first in the world for ‘health’.